 Indicated the "majority" wasn't "tired of learning."
-The ironic thing about this was we were in a class where we had studied how standards have generally eroded in the American education system and learned that students study far, far less now than they every did.
+The ironic thing about this was we were in a class where we had studied how standards have generally eroded in the American education system and learned that students study far, far less now than they every did (also, they don't seem to even know how to study, anymore).
 Ironic that a future educator (!) didn't learn this theme from the very class he/she was criticizing.

 - The final paper was a culmination of the 5 papers we had written over the course of the semester.
 Up until this past Thursday, only 2 of the 5 papers were graded so that I had the feedback necessary to edit and rewrite.
 As of yesterday (course end) the 5th paper (in my opinion the most important one) has not been graded.
 I did not feel that I had the necessary feedback to complete my capstone project to the best of my ability.

 Of course this student didn't mention that she scrambled to get the last three papers in at the last minute.